mk12/luminosity/README.md

 Contribute
 ----------

 Anyone is welcome to contribute!
-Please try to tackle one of the planned features listed above, and name your branch appropriately.

 License
 -------